Nick3C/pinyin-toolkit/pinyin/readme.txt

 Vital fix-issues
 - sound generation broken in my version [even after your changes earlier today] It may be a windows related bug.
 I note there is now a media directory in the pinyin dir.
 I presume this is unintentional?
-- [earlier today, unchekd in latest] previously mentioned bug on 生日 etc in German version now returns pinyin of "生 rì" and no German translation
-    - 操你妈 in english [now works]
-    - 生日 in German
-- track down why HanDeDict doesn't always retrieve entries that are known to be there

 - the pinyin object's def init could be improved using a regex check rather than the final number.
 I had worked on this previously but it was complex so I dropped it.
 - erhua issue (see below)